Johnathan P. King: Biography

 Jonathan Parsons King was born in Brandon, Vermont, on December 4, 1794.

 He was the son of Simeon King and Mary Carver, and the grandson of colonial-era explorer Jonathan Carver.

 In 1817, King left Vermont in order to investigate his grandfather Jonathan Carver's claims that Sioux chiefs had deeded him 10000 sqmi of land in present-day Wisconsin and Minnesota.
 In July 1817, he and another of Carver's grandsons traveled in a birch bark canoe from Green Bay to Prairie du Chien, Wisconsin.
 They rendezvoused there on July 9 with explorer Stephen H. Long and traveled alongside his skiff up the Mississippi River in order to meet with Native Americans at the Falls of Saint Anthony in an attempt to validate the claim.
 They traveled together for two days before parting ways, meeting up again briefly on July 18, twenty miles south of the junction with the St. Croix River, when Long was on his way back south on the river.
 King and his party returned to Prairie du Chien on July 29, and Long recorded in his journal that King and his party had had no luck verifying the claim.

 King later settled in Mackinac County, Michigan.
 He was elected as a Democrat to the Michigan House of Representatives in the first elections following adoption of the state constitution in 1835, and served through 1839.
 He again served in the house in 1842 and 1848, and was then elected to two terms in the Michigan Senate in 1849 and 1850.
 He also served as president of Mackinac Village in 1856, and was its postmaster from 1829 to 1849 and again from 1853 to 1859.
 He was the clerk of Mackinac County from 1825 to 1846.
-While residing on Mackinac Island King was a founding member, and first Worshipful Master of Mackinac Lodge No. 71 F&AM, when it was Chartered in January 1855.
+While residing on Mackinac Island King was a founding member, and the first Worshipful Master of Mackinac Lodge No. 71 F&AM when it was Chartered in January 1855.